f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab1.rst

    .. image:: ../images/keylogvalue.png
       :scale: 80 %

 #.
-Now you would open a notepad document and paste the clipboard value into the doc and save it as session.pms.
+Now you would open a notepad document and paste the clipboard value into the doc and save it as manual_session.pms.
 You would need to do this for every packet that has the f5ethtrailer.tls.keylog value which could take a long time.

 #.
 The Pre Master Secret file will look similar to this after creating:

    .. image:: ../images/presecretfile.png
-      :scale: 80 %

 Automate Pre Master Secret File Creation
 ----------------------------------------